-The Hughlene Bostian Frank Visiting Writers Series and Appalachian Journal present the Spring 2020 season.
+The Hughlene Bostian Frank Visiting Writers Series and Appalachian Journal present the Fall 2020 season

-The Visiting Writers Series is named in honor of the late Hughlene Bostian Frank (class of 1968), a 2013 Appalachian Alumni Association Outstanding Service award recipient, past member of Appalachian's Board of Trustees and ASU Foundation, and generous supporter of Appalachian State University.
-The 2019-20 Visiting Writers Series is dedicated with gratitude to the memory of Hughlene Bostian Frank and her husband, William Frank, who passed away tragically in May 2019.
+The Visiting Writers Series is named in honor of the late Hughlene Bostian Frank (class of 1968), a 2013 Appalachian Alumni Association Outstanding Service award recipient, past member of Appalachian's Board of Trustees and ASU Foundation, long time member of the College of Arts and Sciences Advancement Board and generous supporter of Appalachian State University.

-For further information on the Spring 2020 season, please email weinbergsc@ appstate.edu.
+For further information on the Fall 2020 season, please email Susan Weinberg, weinbergsc@ appstate.edu.